 Doctors use the cement to fill parts of bone destroyed by cancer that are causing pain.
 It can help to relieve pain and make the bone more stable.
 It has also improved walking for some people.

 You have this minor operation either under a general anaesthetic.
-Or, when you are drowsy, after taking a sedative.
+Or you can have it when you are drowsy, after taking a sedative.
 Using x-rays to guide the way, the doctor puts a needle into the skin and injects the cement into the bone.

 You are most likely to have percutaneous cementoplasty to help control symptoms of secondary bone cancer.
 You are less likely to have this treatment for a cancer that started in the bone (primary bone cancer).